Below are the current UTRGV School of Nursing’s Policies and related forms.

 - Contact the course coordinator.

-- The Dean forwards documentation to the Accessibility Office for confirmation.
+- The Dean forwards documentation to the Accessibility Office for confirmation, if applicable.

 F. Related Statutes and Resources